muratk3n/thirdwave/en/README.md

-I am starting to think even the smallest direct-democracy practices need to be removed, along with referandums (which need to be banned), turning the whole process to go through representatives.
+I am starting to think even the smallest direct-democracy practices need to be removed, along with referandums (which need to be banned), making the whole process to go through representatives.
 Remember the California recall election?
 And the circus afterwards..?

 ---